Tertiary Studies and Careers

 The chart below shows where our graduates from 2018 to 2021 have gone on to study.

 The PRIO is the school’s Educational Guidance and Information Resource Officer.
 Our PRIO, as well as our pedagogical teams, support students in their orientation, providing them with information about careers and higher education systems.
-They also organise events for students throughout the year such as visits to schools or universities, visits to forums, etc.
+They also organise events for students throughout the year such as visits to schools, universities and forums.

 The PRIO website contains a wide range of information about studying in France, Australia or abroad, as well as a calendar of important events, information about university open days, a job forum and much more.